raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_4.md

 Such a file would be named something like `data.csv`, with the `.csv` extension indicating the type of the file.

 **Note**: Normally, experiments generate one or two `.csv` files.
-If your program generates a considerable number of data files (e.g. more than five) over the course of the experiment then that's an indication of a logical error or simply a wrong approach and it will most likely not advance to the next phase.
+If your program generates a considerable number of data files (e.g. more than five) over the course of the experiment, then that's an indication of a logical error or simply a wrong approach and it will most likely not advance to the next phase.

 ### Directory structure and file names

 You should make no assumptions about where your program will be stored when it is deployed on the ISS, especially given that the directory structure in the actual Flight OS is different than from the Desktop version.
-Your program must _never_ use absolute folder paths, i.e. it must not refer to specific folders such as `/home/pi` or `/home/pi/Desktop`.
+Your program must **never** use absolute folder paths, that is, it must not refer to specific folders such as `/home/pi` or `/home/pi/Desktop`.
 Instead, your main Python program should use the code below to work out at runtime which folder it is currently stored in, i.e. the `base_folder`:

 ```python
 from pathlib import Path